 - Hear Them Out: Listen to your child before taking your turn to talk.

 - Separate Their Feelings From Yours: “We” are not upset right now. “[Your child’s name]” is upset right now!
 Try not to allow your feelings of embarrassment or frustration to take over.

 - Acknowledge & Affirm: Echo back the feeling and context in which your child’s feelings occurred.
 “I’m hearing that you’re sad right now because we can’t go to the pool today.
 Is that correct?”

-- Match Their Tone: A secret customer service tool!
+- Match Their Tone to Convery Understanding: A secret customer service tool!
 You don’t need to scream at the top of your lungs, but your tone should be of similar quality to your child’s.
-Talking in a whisper usually only fuels an angry child!
+Talking in a whisper usually may fuel an angry child!

 A common misconception on validating negative feelings